-Hiking to Auger Falls in Adirondack Park
+Hiking the Auger Falls loop in Adirondack Park, New York

-This easy one-mile hike winds through the forest and along the banks of the Sacandaga River to Auger Falls: a series of three drops about 40-feet high.
-The hike is both dog and kid friendly, and great for families with young children.
+This easy one-mile hike winds through the forest and along the banks of the Sacandaga River to Auger Falls: a series of three drops about 40 feet high.
+The hike is both dog and kid-friendly, and great for families with young children.

 Please note this post may contain affiliate links.
 If you click on one, I may earn a small commission at no extra cost to you.
 See my Privacy Policy for more information.